-Leticia, Columbia: The City Lost in the Jungle
+Leticia, Colombia: The City Lost in the Jungle

 On the Amazon River, Leticia lies near the borders of Peru, Brazil, and Colombia

 From the airplane, the jungle below seemed limitless.

 It is amazing that the trip from Bogota to Leticia is just a tiny sliver of the vast Amazon Rainforest.
 Even the air we glided through reflects the terrain below.
 Turbulence abounds as the plane passed through raincloud, and thunderstorm alike.

 As I stepped off the plane in Leticia, Colombia, I was not quite sure what to expect.
 We circled the city four times, so I have now gotten a grasp on the sheer size of my new home and it is much bigger than I had expected- and when I say much bigger, it has more than two streets.

 The air felt as heavy as fog, as the afternoons most recent downpour begins to clear, and my hair jumped to attention, creating a very unflattering afro.

 Now after living in Leticia for close to four months I often forget that I am, in fact, in the middle of the jungle.
 That is until the weather turns from blue skies to flooded streets, or I notice the grass that was cut just a week ago, comes up to my waist once more.